Cynthia is a gardening enthusiast. She has a green thumb and always plants a variety of items for harvesting during gardening season.

 Water and Survival Needs

-It is recommended to consume at minimum 64 oz of water each day.
+It is recommended to consume a minimum of 64 oz of water each day.
 This suggestion is based on the average person on an average day (not hot or cold).
-Consider this; An average man on a hot day can lose a half a gallon of water through sweat alone.
-Let's face the facts: unless you have tons of money and are living completely off-grid you can forget about air conditioning in a survival setting.
+Consider this; An average man on a hot day can lose half a gallon of water through sweat alone.
+Let's face the facts: unless you have tons of money and are living completely off-grid, you can forget about air conditioning in a survival setting.
 The suggestion would be to have well more than the recommended amount of water for each person per day!

 Wild Water Sources

 Before you go dipping into the creek, it is important to approach what I call "wild water sources" as contaminated!
 Until treated all wild water sources can be contaminated with disease-causing organisms.
 Just think of it as not fit for human consumption!
 Here are a few examples of wild water sources:

 Wild water sources can be contaminated.
 Animals bathe in it, animals defecate in it, and there is the potential for chemical contaminants as well.
 Left untreated you are most likely drinking feces along with that thirst-quenching water!

 Now you could stock up on bottled water, and I understand that many people do.
 I personally do not want to have to try to store hundreds of cases of water.
 The amount of space needed to store that much water is less than ideal, let alone worry about the chemicals leaching from the plastic in a long-term storage scenario.

 I have well water currently, yet in a survival scenario, I will not likely have the electricity to power the pump.
 This is something I recently dealt with firsthand after a devastating flood in West Virginia left me without power for a week.